Causal Inference under Interference through Designed Markets: Defining Counterfactuals

+In the market observed by the researcher, $n$ participants are allocated using a centralized mechanism to some subset of $J$ items, which each have limited capacity.
+For each market participant, the researcher observes pre-treatment covariates $X_i \in \mathcal X$, a binary treatment $W_i \in \{0,1 \}$ and a submission to the mechanism $B_i = B_i(W_i)$, which may be affected by the treatment.
+Individuals with $(X_i, B_i(1), B_i(0), W_i)$ are drawn i.i.d. from some distribution $F$.
+Individual allocations $D_i = D_i(\bm W) \in \{0, 1\}^J$ and outcomes $Y_i = Y_i(\bm W) \in \mathcal Y$ depend on other individuals' treatments and actions through a centralized mechanism\footnote{Although our primary examples in the paper have binary allocations, the analysis in the paper extends directly to allocations that are integers or real numbers, as long as they are bounded.}.

 In this paper, we will estimate and maximize the value of counterfactual treatment rules.
-A candidate treatment rule is a function $\pi: \mathcal X \to \{0, 1\}$, where $\pi \in \Pi$.
+A candidate treatment rule is a function $\pi: \mathcal X \to [0, 1]$, where $\pi \in \Pi$.
 Treatment allocation under the counterfactual rule is $W_i \sim \mbox{Bernoulli}(\pi (X_i))$.
-Throughout, we assume that the class of candidate rules $\Pi$ includes $\pi_1$, which allocates treatment with probability 1 to everyone, and $\pi_0$, which allocates treatment with probability 0 to everyone.
-The finite-market value of a counterfactual treatment rule is
+The finite-market value of a counterfactual treatment rule is defined as the expected outcomes for a market of $n$ participants,

-where $E_{\pi}[\cdot]$ is the expectation with respect to random treatment allocation, holding potential outcomes and covariates fixed.
-Estimating $\bar V_n(\pi)$ will allow us to estimate policy-relevant average treatment effects (Section 3), and to learn outcome-maximizing policies (Section 4).
-Although the theory in Section 3 allows us to estimate the difference in average value between any two candidate policies, we pay particular attention to the Global Treatment Effect $(\bar \tau_{\text{GTE}})$, which is a random quantity defined as:
+where $E_{\pi}[\cdot]$ is the expectation with respect to random treatment allocation, conditional on the realized potential outcomes and covariates.
+Although the theory in Section 3 allows us to estimate the difference in average value between any two candidate policies, we pay particular attention to the Global Treatment Effect $(\bar \tau_{\text{GTE}})$, which is defined as the difference in welfare when everyone is treated compared to when no one is treated: $ \bar \tau_{\text{GTE}} = \frac{1}{n} \sum \limits_{i=1}^n Y_i(\bm 1_n) - Y_i(\bm 0_n),$ where $\bm 1_n$ and $\bm 0_n$ are $n$-length vectors of 0s and 1s.
+We start by providing a series of assumptions under which we can identify the value of counterfactual treatment rules using the joint distribution of $(B_i, X_i, W_i)$.
+Let $\bm B(\bm w)$ be the $n$-length vector of submissions to the mechanism under treatment vector $\bm w$.